I needed a piece of short transitional fiction to cleanse my palette from AFK stuff. So I wrote a new story for The Avatar Dining Club. Enjoy!

 “I can’t listen to this,” he replied and covered his face with his menu.
 I spent a brief moment contemplating pointing out to him that obscuring his vision would do little to obstruct his hearing, but then the moment was gone.

 “So this was a couple of years ago now,” Indigo began.
 “Back when I was just getting started designing skins.
 I only knew Har then as a friend of my ex, Richard.
 Well, he wasn’t my ex at the time.
 It was a busy evening at the club and Richard was off somewhere or another and I had Har in one of my windows doing his thing of talking about market trends in mesh, or whatever.
-For a few minutes he went silent – no big deal there, I’m always switching conversations myself – and then he suddenly said, this: ‘I can’t say I blame you for wanting out, Craig.
+For a few minutes he went silent – no big deal there, I’m always switching conversations myself – and then he suddenly said, this: ‘I can’t say I blame you for wanting out, Richard.
 I agree.
 Indi bores the crap out of me too.”

 A chorus of collective gasps broke out from around the table.